Sephirothbahamut/CPP_Utilities_project/readme.md

 _[logger.h](https://github.com/Sephirothbahamut/utils/blob/master/include/utils/logger.h), [message.h](https://github.com/Sephirothbahamut/utils/blob/master/include/utils/message.h)_

 Delegate output operations to a dedicated thread, in order to save the main thread from output operations overhead.
+Can support custom message types.
+The output is both in the console and in a .txt file in the active directory.
+The output file can be configured.

 ### Tracking pointer
 _[tracking.h](https://github.com/Sephirothbahamut/utils/blob/master/include/utils/tracking.h)_